-You can update your white and black lists, so you can allow list certain addresses, so that their messages will never be considered spam.
-You can even white list everybody in your address book.
-And you can blacklist people.
+You can update your allow and deny lists, so you can allow list certain addresses, so that their messages will never be considered spam.
+You can even allow list everybody in your address book.
+And you can deny people.
 If you're getting messages from people you never want to get them again, you can block them.
-Of course, if you're trying to blacklist just random spammer's addresses, it's not that useful since most spammers just change up their addresses over and over again, so you end up blocking thousands of addresses and not really dealing with the ultimate problem.
+Of course, if you're trying to block list just random spammer's addresses, it's not that useful since most spammers just change up their addresses over and over again, so you end up blocking thousands of addresses and not really dealing with the ultimate problem.

 You can read the help document for this and the other tools, like custom filters and auto responders, for a great deal of information about the particulars of the different options.
 Much more detail than I'm going into here.
 Once you've made your settings changes, hit save changes, and you're done.
 This will take place in the next one to two minutes, again.
 You can come back here anytime you want and go into these settings and check what they are, and modify them as you need them.
 Then you can go back into your email and continue managing your day.